luke14free/pm-prophet/README.md

 * Fitting and plotting
 * Custom choice of priors (not included in the original prophet)

-What's not implemented w.r.t.
+What's not yet implemented w.r.t.
 Facebook's Prophet:
 * Forecasting
 * Multiplicative seasonality
 * Holidays (but you can add them as regressors)